Castro-Fidel/PortWINE/README.md

 * **NVIDIA graphics card users**

-If you have a video card from NVIDIA and a proprietary driver is installed, then you need to check if lib32-nvidia-utils is installed (no 32-bit game will work without it)
+If you have a video card from NVIDIA and a proprietary driver is installed, then you need to check if lib32-nvidia-utils is installed (32-bit games don't work without it)

 * **Ubuntu / Linux Mint / Pop!_OS**